Reference Brian’s book: Roads to Addiction – Highways to Recovery The Brian Master’s Story

 Highway to Recovery 11 Point Action Plan:

 - 90 days of mandatory or self-committed institutionalization.
-Initiate 90 days of classes, meetings, and online recovery websites without any substance use other than doctor prescribed medication.
+Attend ongoing classes, meetings, and online recovery websites without any substance use other than doctor prescribed medication.
 The brain needs to reset itself.

 - Reliable and consistent transportation.
 (Car, friends, metro, walking)